San Diego Padre Manny Machado Hurls Numerous Curses At Dodgers Pitcher Brusdar Graterol For Celebrating

 Machado, who was standing in the batters box as he was set to be next up at bat, did not appreciate the celebration and did not hesitate to hurl an array of curse words towards Graterol.

 “F*ck you!”
-Machado yelled over and over again while pointing and glaring in Graterol’s direction.
+Machado yelled over and over again while pointing and glaring in Graterol’s direction, according to a video posted on Twitter.

 “I’ll be waiting for you!” he also added.

-Despite Machado’s obvious frustration, Graterol seemed to be unaffected by the comments, as he blew a kiss towards his opponents direction while he smiled.
+Despite Machado’s obvious frustration, Graterol seemed to be unaffected by the comments, as he blew a kiss toward his opponent’s direction while he smiled.
 The pitcher received support from a majority of his teammates, as they told Machado to go back to his own dugout and sit down.

-L.A.’s outfielder Mookie Betts stated in an interview after the competition that Machado celebrated earlier in the game when he threw his bat after hitting a home run, so it was acceptable for his squad to recognize a good play on their part too.
+L.A.’s outfielder Mookie Betts stated in an interview after the competition that Machado celebrated earlier in the game when he threw his bat after hitting a home run, so it was acceptable for his squad to recognize a good play on their part, too.

 “When he hit his home run he threw the bat…Then we take one away, we can celebrate too.
 So there’s gotta be two sides to it,” he explained.